alanpaterson82/project4-blog/README.md

 - Chrome Developer Tools - to test responsiveness and generate a Lighthouse report
 - Font Awesome - for any site icons
-- Am I Responsive - to demonstrate suitability on all devices -CI's Python Linter - for automated testing of the Python code
+- Am I Responsive - to demonstrate suitability on all devices
+- CI's Python Linter - for automated testing of the Python code
 - W3C Markup Validator - to test the HTML code
 - W3C CSS Validator - to test the CSS code